mlpack/mlpack/CONTRIBUTING.md

 interested in participating in Google Summer of Code, see [mlpack and Google Summer of Code](http://www.mlpack.org/gsoc.html).

-## Involving

-It is not necessary to always code and contribute to mlpack codebase, There are several other ways to contribute to, Some of them could be :

-- Triaging a Bug Report: There are many issues raised daily and if you could confirm or create a reproducible code snippet to triage and confirm that issue, that would do a whole good of help

-- Involvement in Messaging Channel: Our messaging channel is very active, There are times when there are queries related to machine learning models or similar such issues, Which could be solved without writing code if you are versed with the topic and hence we would love to have people with good conceptual skills on board

-- Documentation - Pull requests are not judged based on length, Improving the Documentation are often left unnoticed, and hence if you can improve docs in any way, we would be greatly thankful to you

 ## Pull request process

 Once a pull request is submitted, it must be approved by at least one member of